CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 5.2 Set up your folders

 - On the Desktop, create a new folder, name it *elpis_workshop*.
-> In Windows Home, if you're using Docker Toolbox version, you need to do this is Users/[Username]
+> In Windows Home, if you're using Docker Toolbox version, you need to do this in Users/[Username]
 - Inside it create two new folders, call one *input*, the other *output*.
 - Inside *input*, make two folders: a *config* folder, and a *data*folder.
 - Leave the *output* folder empty.